actengage/vuepress-package/README.md

 };
 ```

-*Lodash Templates are used to parse variables.*.
+*Lodash Templates are used to parse variables.*

 ``` js
 <%= first %> // outputs: Benjamin